-These results imply that we should chose P_f as small as possible, as long as it satisfies our requirements.
-In Section 3, we analyzed the relation between message cost, and P_r and P_f .
-The results from these experiments imply that there is a relation between the entropy of network traffic, and P_r and P_f , which is independent of the size of the network.
-Another observation is that although the total number of messages exchanged is quite large for very large values of P_f , the number of messages exchanged near the base station doesn't change a lot.
-That shows the traffic control mechanism proposed in DFP (and used in DEFP) works quite well.
+These results imply that we should chose p_f as small as possible, as long as it satisfies our requirements.
+In Section 3, we analyzed the relation between message cost, and p_r and p_f .
+The results from these experiments imply that there is a relation between the entropy of network traffic, and p_r and p_f , which is independent of the size of the network.
+Another observation is that although the total number of messages exchanged is quite large for very large values of p_f , the number of messages exchanged near the base station doesn't change a lot.
+This shows that the traffic control mechanism proposed in DFP and DEFP works quite well.